skullfort/covid-19-icu/README.md

 ## Analyses

-WHAT WE NEED TO WRITE UNDER EACH QUESTION: Title, What visualization we are using, Explanation of what the graph is showing, summarize findings (supported with numbers), and related statistical analysis from lessons (e.g., aggregation, correlation, comparison, summary statistics, sentiment analysis, and  timeseries analysis)
+WHAT WE NEED TO WRITE UNDER EACH QUESTION: Title, What visualization we are using, Explanation of what the graph is showing, summarize findings (supported with numbers), and related statistical analysis from lessons (e.g., aggregation, correlation, comparison, summary statistics, sentiment analysis, and  time-series analysis)

 1. What kind of trends of Covid-19 overtime in Ontario?
-- The occupancy in the data visualizations shown describes spikes, dips, and steady slopes in the occupancy change overtime in Ontario.
+- The occupancy in the data visualizations shown describes spikes, dips, and steady slopes in the occupancy change over time in Ontario.
 These spikes correlate to the severity of COVID-19 symptoms and affected people rates in Ontario.
-The spikes are when the stricter laws of social distancing are installed.
+The spikes are when stricter laws of social distancing are installed.

 - These spikes correlate when stricter laws of social distancing are implemented.
 The first wave happened around February 2020 followed by a lockdown in Ontario on March 17, 2020.
 The second wave started on September 2020 with the second spike in the graph following the second lockdown effective January 14, 2021.
 The third wave was the highest spike with a variant of Covid in February 2021.
 And the fourth wave was due to Omicron on Feb 2022.

 - Adults were more prone to critical covid infections which increase over time.
 We extracted this data from the two lines shown in this graph with pediatrics as the orange line staying at a steady slope and adult ICUs as the blue line constantly spiking.

-2. Do different regions in Ontario follow certain trends or have similiarities/differences in data?
+2. Do different regions in Ontario follow certain trends or have similarities/differences in data?
-- Regions in Ontario show that there are more ICU beds being used for the Toronto region on average throughout the timeline.
+- Regions in Ontario show that more ICU beds are being used for the Toronto region on average throughout the timeline.
 On the other hand, the smallest amount is for the Central region of Ontario.
-This can be related to varied population total in each of the 5 regions.
+This can be related to the varied population total in each of the 5 regions.
 Another thing to take into a factor is the density of people within the specific region.
-For example, Toronto is more dense and more people take public transit, walk, or bike to get to their destination.
-This means that it is harder to social distance as compared to more dispersed density populations such as East and Centreal regions of Ontario.
+For example, Toronto is denser and more people take public transit, walk, or bike to get to their destinations.
+This means that it is harder to social distance as compared to more dispersed density populations such as East and Central regions of Ontario.

 - The third wave with the highest spike was due to a variant of Covid which is more contagious spreading 50% more in February 2021.
 This can be one of the reasons why all the regions are so high in patients during that time.

 - If you focus on the yellow line representing the North region, it shows that there was a sudden increase near the beginning of 2022.
 We could say that those smaller communities were more exposed to covid-19 during that small increment of time.

+- When it comes to the total sum of patients in each region, Central Ontario has the most with 29.4% of the total patients whereas the North region has the least with 4.3%.
+This is interesting because there are more ICU patients in total for Central Ontario probably due to the population being bigger, but when the population is evened out throughout the regions, Toronto has the highest peaks for ICU patients over time.

+3. Is the occupancy changes the same for adults and underaged people in Ontario?
+- In the scatterplot for the “Availability of ICU beds”, we can see that there was never a shortage of available ICU beds for adults.
+The same cannot be said about pediatric patients.
+Due to the recent steady increase in non-CRCI pediatric patients in ICUS, there were 9 days last November when there were not enough ICU beds for pediatric patients.
+In the graph, we can see that at one point the underaged hospital was not equipped properly as seen from the dip below the required ICU beds.

-- Some observations that can be made are the adult ICU occupancies have more spikes than pediatrics and that underaged people for ICU occupancy remained at a relative slope.
-This means that adult ICUs are better prepared for than pediatrics.
+- Some observations that can be made are that adult ICU occupancies have more spikes than pediatrics and that underaged people for ICU occupancy remained at a relative slope.
+This means that adult ICUs are better prepared than pediatrics.
 And there is a vast difference in how COVID-19 affected more adults than underaged people to a more critical health level.
 The most prominent surges in the counts of adult patients correspond to the major waves of COVID-19, including the spread of Omicron in early 2022.
-Overall, adults CRCI patients were always above or well above the amount of pediatric CRCI patients.
+Overall, adult CRCI patients were always above or well above the amount of pediatric CRCI patients.

-- When it comes to the total sum of patients in each region, Central Ontario has the most (29.4%) patients whereas the North region has the least (4.3%).

-3. Is the occupancy changes the same for adults and underaged people in Ontario?
-- In the scatterplot for the “Availability of ICU beds”, we can see that there was never shortage of available ICU beds for adults.
-The same cannot be said about pediatric patients.
-Due to the recent steady increase in non-CRCI pediatric patients in ICUS, there was a period of 9 days last November when there were not enough ICU beds for pediatric patients.
-In the graph, we can see that at one point the underaged hospital were not equiped properly as seen from the dip below the required ICU beds.

-4. Were there enough ICU beds during peak times and were hospitals equiped enough during the fluctuating pandemic situation?
+4. Were there enough ICU beds during peak times and were hospitals equipped enough during the fluctuating pandemic situation?
-- In the heatmap graph, we can see that when the number of CRCI patients exceeds 200, which in reference to the time series of the adult CRCI patients corresponds to the major waves of COVID-19, there is an approximately linear relation between it and the total number of patients.
+- In the heatmap graph, we can see that when the number of CRCI patients exceeds 200, which is about the time series of the adult CRCI patients corresponding to the major waves of COVID-19, there is an approximately linear relation between it and the total number of patients.

-- In the scatterplot, we can observe that because the number of CRCI patients in ICUs remains low over the period of investigation, there is a strong linear relation between the number of non-CRCI patients and the total number of patients.
-Alarmingly, there has been a steady increase of late of non-CRCI pediatric patients in ICUs related to acute respiratory illnesses observed in Ontario from September 2022 onward, particularly in young children aged 0–4 years old.
+- In the scatterplot, we can observe that because the number of CRCI patients in ICUs remains low throughout the investigation, there is a strong linear relation between the number of non-CRCI patients and the total number of patients.
+Alarmingly, there has been a steady increase of late non-CRCI pediatric patients in ICUs related to acute respiratory illnesses observed in Ontario from September 2022 onward, particularly in young children aged 0–4 years old.
 The cause is multi-faceted (from Richard's personal experience, provincial shortage of pediatric medication to treat fever).

-- In the line graph for number of beds, we can see the number of beds increased as the cases increased during the covid waves which shows us that there were no shortage of beds.
+- In the line graph for the number of beds, we can see the number of beds increased as the cases increased during the covid waves which shows us that there was no shortage of beds.

-- In the second line graph, we can see the number of beds needed for pediatric cases stayed low throught the covid waves, but the dip in the graph shows the number of beds decreased for the covid related cases.
+- In the second line graph, we can see the number of beds needed for pediatric cases stayed low through the covid waves, but the dip in the graph shows the number of beds decreased for the covid related cases.

-- There are large spike in beds for adults than the pediatric during the first part of the graph but second half shows the variation in beds for pediatric cases were high.
+- There is a large spike in beds for adults than pediatric during the first part of the graph but the second half shows the variation in beds for pediatric cases was high.

-- Third graph shows the time period of beds added to the hospitals during the covid waves,after the first wave in may 2020, number of beds added were small but it all changed during the second wave when thay added large amount of beds to the hospital but it was after the peak.beds were removed right after the second wave which gives more availability to the non-covid related cases.
+- Third graph shows the period of beds added to the hospitals during the covid waves, after the first wave in May 2020, the number of beds added was small but it all changed during the second wave when they added a large number of beds to the hospital but it was after the peak.
+Beds were removed right after the second wave which gives more availability to the non-covid related cases.

-- Down in the graph, we can see they added a large amount of beds during the third wave coinciding with the peak moreover after the wave they removed a large amount of beds again to support the non-covid related disease moreover during omicron they were no new beds added by the government which shows the common population were more immune to the variant
+- Down in the graph, we can see they added a large number of beds during the third wave coinciding with the peak moreover after the wave they removed a large number of beds again to support the non-covid related disease moreover during omicron they were no new beds added by the government which shows the common population were more immune to the variant

 ## Conclusions
 After conducting this study, we think the following points